Kernix13/markdown-cheatsheet/shields.md

 ## Size

-Some of these would be good for a beginner's repo:
+Some of these would be good for a beginner's repo if you have a lot of files, folders, etc:

 1. GitHub code size in bytes: `/github/languages/code-size/:user/:repo`
 1. **GitHub repo file count**: `/github/directory-file-count/:user/:repo`